UnstableDesign/AdaCAD/docs/learn/tutorials/multi-layer.md

 We have a multicolor warp and we want to create some color-blending experiments and map them into different regions of an image.
 We're going to use 4 wefts in different colors so that we can mix them with the warp to widen the range of colors in the resulting weave.
 Our approach to color blending is going to use 2 layers, with front facing colors on the top layer, and colors for the back on the back layer.

-We're going to use the [`layer notation`](../../reference/operations/notation.md) operation to create our layers and to manage which colors are visible on each of the faces.
+We're going to use the <OpLink name='notation' /> operation to create our layers and to manage which colors are visible on each of the faces.
 To do this, we need to provide the layer notation operation with information about your warp and weft systems (step 1 below), a text string that represents how the layers will form (step 2 below), and then the structures that will be applied to each layer (step 3 below).

 ## Process

-### 1. Define Warp and Weft Systems via a Systems Draft###
+### 1. Define Warp and Weft Systems via a Systems Draft
  One way to work with multiple warp and weft colors and layers in AdaCAD is to think of the warp and weft in terms of [systems](../../reference/glossary/system.md).
 By assigning individual warp end or weft pick to a system, we can define group of warps or wefts that will work together in the draft.
-We can then supply this information to certain operations, like [`layer notation`](../../reference/operations/notation.md), which will create drafts based on how you want to organize those systems into layers.
+We can then supply this information to certain operations, like <OpLink name='notation' />, which will create drafts based on how you want to organize those systems into layers.
 We provide this information to the operation in the form of a systems draft: a draft that specifies the sequence in which systems and materials that will be used to generate the outcome.

 #### Warp Systems Approach
 In our example, we will use warp systems to map to the different colors that we are alternating in our warp and then, subsequently, to control which of those warp systems will form the top layer.